themattman/chrome-extension-skeleton/README.md

 2) Open a new tab in a Chrome browser and go to `chrome://extensions`

-3) Check the box next to developer mode.
+3) Check the box next to `developer mode` on the top right of the page.

 4) Click `Load unpacked extension...`

 5) Browse to and select the directory containing your custom extension.
+For this repo, select the `chrome-extension-skeleton/source` folder.

 6) Ensure the `Enabled` box is checked next to your extension.